apache/kyuubi/docs/quick_start/quick_start_with_dbeaver.md

 ### Edit the Driver

-We can set libraries that include the `org.apache.hive.jdbc.HiveDriver` and all of its dependencies.
+We can set libraries that include the `org.apache.hive.jdbc.KyuubiHiveDriver` and all of its dependencies.

 ![](../imgs/dbeaver/download_driver.png)
 *Tips: zoom up if the pic looks small*